SilverSnowFox/Curse-Fox/README.md

 # Curse Fox
 A Discord bot that adds a little something to those misbehaving or interested users by adding 'curses' to their messages!

+For example, if the user is cursed with 'woof', their messages will be replace with 'message woof'

 ## Commands

 ### Help